 The COVID-19 pandemic is touching lives all over the planet, but is hitting garment workers in particular.
-They risk their health if they continue or return to work in crowded factories without sufficient protection and their livelihood is at risk if they are sent home without pay because of orders or because of a lock down.
-Brands and retailers need to take action to protect the workers who have enabled the profits they made in the past years.
+They risk their health working in crowded factories without sufficient protection and risk their livelihood if they are sent home without pay.
+Brands and retailers need to act to protect the workers who have enabled their profits in the past.
+Read more below on how you can take action.

 What is happening?